ISipi/captioncapture/README.md

 # CaptionCapture
- Download PDFs from Google Scholar, find images and their captions in the PDF
+ Download PDFs from Google Scholar, find images and their captions in the PDF - this is a work in progress and caption capture isn't yet fully working.
+Any contributions to get this to work are appreciated!

 # Installation notes
  Use Python 3.7, install libraries through `requirements.txt`.